ssteinbauer/BookNotes/Book Log.md

 # 2018

+## 2018-03

+Gruver, G., Young, Mike (2012).
+A Practical Approach to Large-Scale Agile Development: How HP transformed LaserJet FutureSmart firmware.
+Indianapolis, Indiana: Addison-Wesley Professional.

+Le Guin, Ursula (1969).
+The Left Hand of Darkness.
+New York, New York: The Berkley Publishing Group.

 ## 2018-02

 DeGradnis, Dominica (2017).
 Making Work Visible: Exposing Time Theft to Optimize Work & Flow.
 Portland, OR: IT Revolution Press.